iCircuit User Manual

 In addition to that plot, the scope also measures time varying statistics of the channel such as its RMS value and its peak-to-peak value.
 These value are displayed at the bottom of the scope.

 You add channels to the scope by selecting properties in the Meter.
 When a property is being monitored on the scope, it is illuminated on the Meter.
-See the the <a href-"#meter"="">documentation for the Meter for details.
+See the the documentation for the Meter for details.

 To change the amount of time viewed by the scope, you use two fingers in a spreading and pinching gesture that will expand and contract the amount of time shown.